CONSTITUTION AND BYLAWS OF THE KENTUCKY JUNIOR CLASSICAL LEAGUE

-Part A. Permanent Offices: A permanent office is one that MUST be filled; if there are less than two pre-filed candidates for a permanent office, a state of emergency shall be called for by the Parliamentarian during the first general assembly of convention.
-The permanent elected officers of this organization shall be the following: President, First Vice President, Second Vice President, Communications Coordinator, Parliamentarian, Historian, and Editor.
+Part A. Permanent Offices: A permanent office is one that MUST be filled; if there are less than two prefiled candidates for a permanent office, a state of emergency shall be called for by the Parliamentarian during the first general assembly of convention.
+The permanent elected officers of this organization shall be the following: President, First Vice President, Second Vice President, Communications Coordinator, Parliamentarian, and Historian.

 Part A. Qualifications: To be eligible to run for elective office, a candidate MUST have permission of his/her parent(s) or guardian and local sponsor, (The local sponsor(s) MUST have fulfilled Article IV, Section 4 prior to granting said permission); MUST have attended at least one Kentucky Junior Classical League Convention; MUST not be a postgraduate or midterm graduate; MUST be a member of a local chapter in good standing with KJCL.
 A sponsor from the candidate’s delegation must be present with him/her at the Nominations Committee (in an emergency, another sponsor present at the convention may act as a substitute sponsor for him/her with acquiescence of his/her own sponsor).

 Part B. Regulations: No school may prefile more than three candidates for elective office.
 No school may prefile more than one person for the same elective office.
 In the event that a current Parliamentarian wishes to run for reelection, the President shall overtake all election duties at the annual convention.

 Section 4.
 Duties of the Officers: